devasivaram/create-instance-from-AMI-image-using-terraform/README.md

 ## Step 1

-Create an and EC2 instance with name tage "template", once the instance is successfully lauched, we get into the instance and install HTTPD and PHP to the instance.
+Create an and EC2 instance with name tag "template", once the instance is successfully lauched, we get into the instance and install HTTPD and PHP to the instance.

 ![image](https://user-images.githubusercontent.com/100773863/162455135-7c999ad2-9db9-4913-b35c-b81867b1e7ca.png)